 Chesterfield’s Letters To His Son, by “J. H. F.,” identity unknown

-Fitzgerald’s Rubaiyat (#18), by “M. K.” (Michael Kerney).
-Kerney was a Persian scholar who, in addition to the long (33 pages) introduction in the book, also translated many of Khayyam’s quatrains.
+Fitzgerald’s Rubaiyat (#18), by “M. K.” (Michael Kearney).
+Kearney was a Persian scholar who, in addition to the long (33 pages) introduction in the book, also translated many of Khayyam’s quatrains.

 O’Reilly’s Selected Poems (#36), by William A. Hovey.
 Hovey (1841-1906) was a newspaper editor in Boston, and evidently a good friend of the poet.

-I would like to thank Roger Paas for telling me about the Caldwell “Remarque Edition” series.
+I would like to thank Roger Paas for details on Michael Kearney and Caldwell’s “Remarque Edition” series.

 Imagine a children’s book designed to encourage a toddler to learn the thrill of accomplishment by, say, climbing up a flight of stairs.
 Today, that book would probably be full-color drawings.
 In 1902, Elder & Shepard published such a book, George Hansen’s Ascent of Man, consisting of a series of photographs of a real toddler, Hansen’s own son Roland.

 The Ascent of Man was just one of a series of five booklets, all featuring the young Roland: